Your Home may be Smart, but is it Secure?

 How often do you find yourself saying “Alexa…” or “Hey Google…”?
 Do you adjust the room temperature with your phone or look on an app to see who is at your front door?
 How convenient is it when your front door automatically unlocks or the lights suddenly turn on when you return home?
 These devices that you are using (or perhaps considering) all fall into the realm of what we call the Internet of Things (IoT) devices.

-IoT DEFINED & ITS EVOLUTION
+IoT DEFINED & ITS HISTORY

 IoT can be very simply defined as all things (i.e. phones, computers, tablets, appliances, cameras, speakers, thermostats) being connected to the internet.